zsuzsannamangu/Portfolio/README.md

 * About Me: An overview of my background, interests, and professional journey.
 * Contact Form: Allows visitors to get in touch with me directly through the website.

+## Usage
+To run the projects in this repository, follow these steps:

+1. **Navigate to the project directory:**
+    ```bash
+    cd your-html-css-js-project
+    ```

+2. **Open the `index.html` file in your web browser:**
+    - You can do this by double-clicking the `index.html` file.
+    - Alternatively, you can open a terminal or command prompt, navigate to the project directory, and use a command to open the file.
+For example, on macOS and Linux:
+      ```bash
+      open index.html
+      ```
+      On Windows:
+      ```bash
+      start index.html
+      ```

+This will launch the project in your default web browser, allowing you to view and interact with the application.

 ## Technologies Used
 * HTML5, CSS3, JavaScript
 * Hosting: GoDaddy CPanel